josephislespilar/Data_Science_Machine-Learning/ARIMA_Forecast_Perrin-Sales/README.md

-# Forecast future sales using Arima and Sarimax
+# Forecast future sales of Perrin using Arima and Sarimax